juev/awesome-stars/README.md

 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 Forum: https://discourse.joplinapp.org/
 - [breser/git2consul](https://github.com/breser/git2consul) - Mirrors the contents of a git repository into Consul KVs.
 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
+- [hashicorp/waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [kantord/LibreLingo](https://github.com/kantord/LibreLingo) - 🐢 🌎 📚 a community-owned language-learning platform
 - [vasanthv/talk](https://github.com/vasanthv/talk) - A group video call for the web.
 No signups.
 No downloads.